 "I am aware I am breathing in—"

 Laying on our backs we moved one arm from our side, swept it up into the air, and landed it beside our ear.
-Her in’s floated upward, mingling with the air above us as if to indicate we were only halfway through the–
+The teacher’s in's floated us upward, mingling with the air above our mouths as if to indicate we were only halfway through the—

 "I am aware I am breathing out."

-Her outs definitive.
-A sure ending.
+Her outs were definitive.
+The ‘t’, a sure ending.
 No air left in the body.
 Bellies acquiesced.
 This, an exercise we would repeat.
 Would repeat.
+With one arm.
 With both arms.
-Inhale–
+Inhale—

-See, the thing is, her voice was soft like warm bread and I wanted to become butter so I could melt all over it.
+Her voice was soft like warm bread and I wanted to become butter so I could melt all over it.
 My body, so relaxed it felt like her cosmos was what controlled the movement of my arms.
-Without her energy, I would drift into the deepest most sensual sleep with dreams so leavened and porous I could never dream of waking.
+I was made hungry by her.
+Without her, I would drift into the deepest most sensual sleep, starved, into dreams so leavened and porous I might never dream of waking.

-looking at me.
-She smiled.
+—looking at me.
+A smile.
 Slowly.
-Like the spread of mediterranean olive oil making its way around my solar system.
+Like the spread of mediterranean olive oil making its way around my solar plexus.
+My solar system.
 Smattered on a bun, I was.